Social Icons

 Directed by David Dobkin

 This time, the makers went as far as bringing more familiar themes into the plot—things we’re more used to.
-For example, we have a boy who winds up being Charlie Chaplin, the detective in the film ends up being Sir Arthur Conan Doyle (who goes on to write the Sherlock Holmes mysteries), and according to the movie, the name Sherlock Holmes is made up by Roy.
+For example, we have a boy who winds up being Charlie Chaplin, the detective in the film has the same last name as Sir Arthur Conan Doyle, and according to the movie, who is also a writer, whose writing is influenced by his experiences with Roy.

 The movie plot follows our dynamic duo from the first film, only this time their adventure takes them to England.
 The movie starts with the death of Wang’s (Jackie) father, who was a guard of the royal diamond seal, which gets stolen.
 While dying, Wang’s father tells his daughter, Chon Lin (Fann Wong), to retrieve the stolen seal and deliver a puzzle box to her brother.